Title

 Commonwealth Act No. 588 grants the President of the Philippines the authority to make temporary appointments in certain public offices when the regular incumbent is unable to perform their duties or in case of a vacancy, with limitations on the duration of the temporary designation.

-• Compensation is to be charged against the appropriations for the office concerned.
+• Compensation for the temporary officer is paid out of the appropriations for the office concerned.

-• If the temporary appointee is already a government employee, they shall receive only additional compensation, ensuring total pay does not exceed the salary authorized by law for the position.
+• If the temporary officer is already in the Government service, the temporary officer receives only such additional compensation as will not exceed the salary authorized by law for the position filled when combined with the existing salary.

 Analyze Cases Smarter, Faster